-Susan Conway is currently a Research Associate at the School of Oriental and African
+Susan Conway is currently a Research Associate at the Institute of Development Studies at

 Full CV for Dr. Susan Conway BA, MA PhD, FRGS:

 Susan Conway has worked in inland South-east Asia since she

 graduated with a fine arts degree in 1983.
 She was involved in the first

 major team project to record and photograph the temple mural paintings

 of Lan Na (North Thailand) and Isan (North-east Thailand), funded by

 the Ford Foundation.
 This involved travelling to Buddhist monasteries in

 the remote villages of the region at a time when there were no official

 records of the number of temples, or appreciation of their original artistic